Credit Suisse Group Raises Domino’s Pizza (NYSE:DPZ) Price Target to $445.00

-Domino’s Pizza (NYSE:DPZ) had its target price hoisted by analysts at Credit Suisse Group from $415.00 to $445.00 in a note issued to investors on Friday, The Fly reports.
-The firm presently has an “outperform” rating on the restaurant operator’s stock.
-Credit Suisse Group’s price objective would indicate a potential upside of 7.57% from the company’s current price.
+Domino’s Pizza (NYSE:DPZ) had its target price hoisted by Credit Suisse Group from $415.00 to $445.00 in a research report report published on Friday morning, BenzingaRatingsTable reports.
+They currently have an outperform rating on the restaurant operator’s stock.

-Other equities research analysts have also issued research reports about the company.
-Royal Bank of Canada lifted their price target on Domino’s Pizza from $415.00 to $430.00 and gave the stock an “outperform” rating in a research note on Monday.
-Canaccord Genuity raised Domino’s Pizza from a “hold” rating to a “buy” rating in a research note on Wednesday, April 1st.
-Morgan Stanley lifted their price target on Domino’s Pizza from $381.00 to $405.00 and gave the stock an “overweight” rating in a research note on Monday, June 1st.
-Wedbush boosted their target price on Domino’s Pizza from $425.00 to $445.00 and gave the company an “outperform” rating in a research note on Tuesday, June 9th.
-Finally, Stephens boosted their target price on Domino’s Pizza from $410.00 to $450.00 and gave the company an “overweight” rating in a research note on Thursday.
-Eleven analysts have rated the stock with a hold rating and twenty-one have assigned a buy rating to the stock.
-Domino’s Pizza currently has an average rating of “Buy” and a consensus price target of $395.55.
+Several other brokerages also recently commented on DPZ.
+Cfra raised Domino’s Pizza from a hold rating to a buy rating and lifted their price target for the stock from $400.00 to $450.00 in a research report on Tuesday, July 7th.
+Stifel Nicolaus lifted their price target on Domino’s Pizza from $350.00 to $360.00 and gave the stock a hold rating in a research report on Wednesday, May 27th.
+Deutsche Bank lifted their price target on Domino’s Pizza from $287.00 to $333.00 and gave the stock a hold rating in a research report on Friday, April 24th.
+JPMorgan Chase & Co. lifted their price target on Domino’s Pizza from $380.00 to $400.00 and gave the stock an overweight rating in a research report on Wednesday, May 27th.
+Finally, Wells Fargo & Co reaffirmed a hold rating on shares of Domino’s Pizza in a research report on Thursday.
+Eleven investment analysts have rated the stock with a hold rating and twenty have assigned a buy rating to the stock.
+The stock presently has a consensus rating of Buy and a consensus price target of $401.83.

+The business also recently disclosed a quarterly dividend, which will be paid on Wednesday, September 30th.
+Shareholders of record on Tuesday, September 15th will be given a $0.78 dividend.
+This represents a $3.12 annualized dividend and a yield of 0.80%.
+The ex-dividend date of this dividend is Monday, September 14th.
+Domino’s Pizza’s payout ratio is presently 32.60%.

-In related news, COO Russell J. Weiner sold 5,000 shares of the stock in a transaction dated Wednesday, May 13th.
-The shares were sold at an average price of $385.00, for a total value of $1,925,000.00.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, CFO Jeffrey D. Lawrence sold 2,500 shares of the stock in a transaction dated Monday, July 13th.
+In other news, CFO Jeffrey D. Lawrence sold 2,500 shares of Domino’s Pizza stock in a transaction that occurred on Monday, July 13th.
 The shares were sold at an average price of $402.15, for a total transaction of $1,005,375.00.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
+Also, COO Russell J. Weiner sold 5,000 shares of Domino’s Pizza stock in a transaction that occurred on Wednesday, May 13th.
+The stock was sold at an average price of $385.00, for a total transaction of $1,925,000.00.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders have sold 22,175 shares of company stock valued at $8,662,930.
-Company insiders own 1.74% of the company’s stock.
+Insiders sold a total of 24,675 shares of company stock valued at $9,712,930 in the last 90 days.
+Corporate insiders own 1.74% of the company’s stock.

-A number of hedge funds and other institutional investors have recently made changes to their positions in DPZ.
-Melvin Capital Management LP bought a new stake in Domino’s Pizza in the first quarter worth about $210,646,000.
-Norges Bank purchased a new position in Domino’s Pizza during the fourth quarter valued at approximately $155,776,000.
-Alliancebernstein L.P. increased its holdings in Domino’s Pizza by 78.3% during the first quarter.
-Alliancebernstein L.P. now owns 824,497 shares of the restaurant operator’s stock valued at $267,195,000 after buying an additional 362,049 shares during the period.
-Rheos Capital Works Inc. grew its holdings in shares of Domino’s Pizza by 2,527.5% during the first quarter.
-Rheos Capital Works Inc. now owns 362,600 shares of the restaurant operator’s stock valued at $117,508,000 after buying an additional 348,800 shares during the last quarter.
-Finally, Verde Servicos Internacionais S.A. purchased a new stake in shares of Domino’s Pizza during the first quarter valued at $35,104,000.
-90.62% of the stock is owned by institutional investors and hedge funds.
+Several large investors have recently modified their holdings of DPZ.
+Raymond James Financial Services Advisors Inc. grew its position in shares of Domino’s Pizza by 14.1% during the 4th quarter.
+Raymond James Financial Services Advisors Inc. now owns 2,858 shares of the restaurant operator’s stock worth $840,000 after buying an additional 353 shares during the period.
+Raymond James & Associates grew its position in shares of Domino’s Pizza by 4.2% during the 4th quarter.
+Raymond James & Associates now owns 21,804 shares of the restaurant operator’s stock worth $6,406,000 after buying an additional 879 shares during the period.
+Advisor Group Inc. grew its position in shares of Domino’s Pizza by 14.3% during the 4th quarter.
+Advisor Group Inc. now owns 984 shares of the restaurant operator’s stock worth $290,000 after buying an additional 123 shares during the period.
+Stifel Financial Corp grew its position in shares of Domino’s Pizza by 3.5% during the 4th quarter.
+Stifel Financial Corp now owns 6,351 shares of the restaurant operator’s stock worth $1,867,000 after buying an additional 212 shares during the period.
+Finally, Toronto Dominion Bank grew its position in shares of Domino’s Pizza by 7.6% during the 4th quarter.
+Toronto Dominion Bank now owns 6,753 shares of the restaurant operator’s stock worth $1,984,000 after buying an additional 479 shares during the period.
+Institutional investors own 90.62% of the company’s stock.

 Domino's Pizza, Inc, through its subsidiaries, operates as a pizza delivery company in the United States and internationally.
 It operates in three segments: U.S. Stores, International Franchise, and Supply Chain.
 The company offers pizzas under the Domino's brand name through company-owned and franchised stores.